dannytsang/docker-mysql/README.md

 # docker-mysql
-Project to create/start MySQL server in a docker container.
+Project to create/start MySQL server in a docker container with my own docker-compose setup e.g parameters and configuration.

 It uses the official Docker MySQL image with a helpful script to start the container.

 Modify config/mysql/envlist.txt with the necessary settings.